-We compute the matrix $\MK_0$ and right hand side $\Vb$ by discretizing the 2D Laplacian on the unit square with Dirichlet boundary conditions, $u(x,0) = 1$, $u(0,y) = 1$, $u(x,1) = 0$, and $u(1,y) = 0$, using using a vertex-centered finite volume discretization. $\MK_0$ is symmetric, positive definite and has size $100 \times 100$.
+We compute the matrix $\MK_0$ and right hand side $\Vb$ by discretizing the 2D Laplacian on the unit square with Dirichlet boundary conditions, $u(x,0) = 1$, $u(0,y) = 1$, $u(x,1) = 0$, and $u(1,y) = 0$, using a vertex-centered finite volume discretization. $\MK_0$ is symmetric, positive definite and has size $100 \times 100$.
 We compute an ILUTP preconditioner, $\MP_0$, for $\MK_0$.
 Next, we solve the systems \eqs \MK_i = \MK_0-s_i\MI, \eqe where $\MI$ is the identity matrix, and $s_i = i\D s$ with $\D s = 0.01$, for $i=1,2,\dots,200$.
-We solve these systems with preconditioned full GMRES, computing either a new ILUTP preconditioner at every shift or recycling $\MP_0$ using a SAM for each system.
-We set the relative convergence tolerance to $10^{-10}$, and we take the zero vector as the initial guess for each system.
-For our implementation of ILUTP, fill in is 20 and the drop tolerance is $10^{-3}$.
-For MATLAB\rtm's {\tt ilu} (with type `ilutp'), the drop tolerance is set to $10^{-3}$.
-The pattern of $\MK_0$ is used for the SAM updates.
+We solve these systems with preconditioned full GMRES, comparing a new ILUTP preconditioner for every shift with recycling $\MP_0$ using a SAM with the pattern of $\MK_0$ for each system.
+The relative convergence tolerance is $10^{-10}$ and we use a zero initial guess for each system.
+For our ILUTP implementation, fill in is 20 and the drop tolerance is $10^{-3}$.
+For MATLAB\rtm's {\tt ilu} with type `ilutp', the drop tolerance is $10^{-3}$.

 The results are presented in Figure \ref{fig:indef}.
 Figure \ref{fig:defToIndef_eigs} shows the eigenvalues for selected $\MK_i$.
-While $\MK_i$ becomes indefinite at the twentieth shift, ILUTP produces good preconditioners until approximately shift $s_{125}$.
-At this shift and subsequent shifts, both our implementation of ILUTP and MATLAB\rtm's $\tt ilu$ (with type `ilutp') fail to produce a good preconditioner, and the number of GMRES iterations increases substantially (or GMRES fails to converge).
+While $\MK_i$ becomes indefinite at the twentieth shift, ILUTP produces good preconditioners until about shift $s_{125}$.
+After this shift, both our ILUTP implementation and MATLAB\rtm's $\tt ilu$ with type `ilutp' fail to produce a good preconditioner, and the number of GMRES iterations increases substantially (or GMRES fails to converge).
 However, using SAM updates to recycle $\MP_0$ keeps the GMRES iterations low for almost all shifts.
 For these small problems, we are not concerned with runtime and just demonstrate the superior convergence behavior obtained with the recycled preconditioners using SAMs compared with ILUTP.